Menkoi/readme-generator/README.md

-  # RUN BUDDY
+  # run buddy

   ## Description
-  health app
+  heatlh app to tack your body

   ## Table of contents